 The client in this data recovery case had an inaccessible hard drive on their hands.
 When they turned on their Lenovo laptop, they received an error message.
 Their computer told them this: “Default Boot Device Missing or Boot Failed.
 Insert recovery media and hit any key, then select Boot Manager to choose a new boot device to boot or recovery media.”

-Inaccessible Hard Drive Recovery Case Study: Boot Device Missing
+Hard Drive Recovery Case Study: Inaccessible Boot Device

 Drive Model: Western Digital WD10JPVX-75JC3T0

 Situation: HDD spins up and is recognized, but is inaccessible